 - Oops!Something went wrong.Please try again later.

-The market expects Capital Southwest (CSWC) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended December 2021.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Wall Street expects a year-over-year increase in earnings on higher revenues when Capital Southwest (CSWC) reports results for the quarter ended December 2020.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

-The earnings report, which is expected to be released on January 31, 2022, might help the stock move higher if these key numbers are better than expectations.
+The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on February 1.
 On the other hand, if they miss, the stock may move lower.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.